shemnatey/galary/README.md

 ##Heading 2

-this is just some change,
+this is bound to cause conflict
-just some updates